leafyzefoowy/FNFLoader/README.md

 # FNFLoader
-A mod organizer/loader for Friday Night Funkin
+A mod asset organizer/loader for Friday Night Funkin

 ## Building
 Open the project files in visual studio and compile, no dependencies needed